Adam Gase: Surgery an option for Ryan Tannehill

 The truth of the Ryan Tannehill situation: The Miami Dolphins don't yet know what course of action to take with the quarterback's knee.

-Gase's comment mesh's with NFL Network's Ian Rapoport Friday report on Inside Training Camp Live, which stated that the Dolphins are still considering every avenue before deciding how to best proceed.
-Regardless, it appears Tannehill will miss at least some time due to the injury.
+Gase's comment meshes with what NFL Network Insider Ian Rapoport said Friday on Inside Training Camp Live.
+Rapoport reported the Dolphins are still considering every avenue of treatment before deciding how to best proceed.
+Regardless, it appears Tannehill will miss some time due to the injury.

 "First of all, the Dolphins do not know what they're going to do," Rapoport said.
 "That is just the honest truth right now.
 They don't know which way it's going to go.
 All options are now on the table and those options include having Ryan Tannehill rest, as he is doing now.
 They do expect him to be out of practice for the foreseeable future as they try to focus on his health, getting better and when he is actually going to be on the field.
 An extended absence is expected.